valkey-io/valkey-doc/topics/lua-api.md

 In the (somewhat uncommon) use case that a context needs to be maintain between executions, you should store the context in Valkey' keyspace.

-Valkey will return a "Script attempted to create global variable 'my_global_variable" error when trying to execute the following snippet:
+Valkey will return an error when trying to execute the following snippet:

 ```lua
 my_global_variable = 'some value'